OfficeDev/open-xml-docs/docs/general/features.md

 part.SetXElement(node);
 ```

-This `XElement` is cached but will be kept in sync with the underlying part if it were to change.
+This <xref:System.Xml.Linq.XElement> is cached but will be kept in sync with the underlying part if it were to change.